kaboom748/esp8266_WLAN_PHY/README.md

 ---

+## Reverse-engineering / third-party material notice

+This repository primarily contains original experimental firmware, factual observations, and reverse-engineering notes about ESP8266 behavior.

+Do not add or redistribute proprietary SDK archives, binary libraries, firmware images, source code, documentation, or other third-party material unless you have the right to do so.

+Reverse-engineering, interoperability, security-research, copyright, anti-circumvention, and redistribution rules vary by jurisdiction and can depend on the specific facts.

+This README does **not** claim that every possible reverse-engineering activity or redistribution is automatically lawful.

+---

 ## Repository licence status

 At the time of this README update, the repository does not include a root `LICENSE` file.

 Without an explicit licence, ordinary copyright rules apply by default.
 Publishing source code in a public GitHub repository does not automatically grant a general open-source licence for reuse, modification, or redistribution beyond the permissions provided by GitHub's terms.

 If the repository owner later wants to make the project explicitly open source, a separate licence can be added.

 This README does **not** itself grant a software licence.

-Do not add or redistribute third-party proprietary SDK archives, binary libraries, firmware, documentation, or source code unless you have the right to do so.

 ---